-Uri Gonda is a startup coach and institutional innovation architect, who has spent the past 7 years coaching +1,100 startup founders (idea stage to +$20M raised) and intrapreneurs (in corporate incubation) creating over $650M in business value.
+Uri Gonda is a startup coach and institutional innovation architect who has coached over 1,200 startup founders, corporate intrapreneurs and their teams creating more than $850M in business value.

 As senior Entrepreneur in Residence at Citi Ventures, Uri led the coaching curriculum for Citigroup’s D10XSM incubator, setting up a permanent capability to support 100 startups founded by intrapreneurs from Citi’s +200K employees globally, across the consumer bank and institutional clients group, that serve 200M customer accounts in 160 countries and facilitate +$3 trillion in financial flows.